The who, why and what behind our motorcycle adventure tours

-Who the hell is Adam Lewis and why would you want to go on tour with him?
+Who the hell is Adam Lewis and why would you want to go on an adventure motorcycle tour with him?

 I used to say that my background was as a British Championship road racer (12yrs) and Clubman enduro rider (3yrs), but I’ve now been traveling and riding adventure bikes for just as long.

-I spent 6-years riding around the world before returning to the UK and riding to Magadan (Far Eastern Russia)…and back.
+I spent 6-years riding my motorcycle around the world before returning to the UK and riding to Magadan (Far Eastern Russia)…and back.

-As my RTW trip came to an end, I joined Blazing Trails Tours as Operations Manager Asia, leading motorcycle tours in India & Nepal; specialising in the High Himalaya.
-My 52 x 2-week tours equating to a further 2-years on the road.
+As my round the world trip came to an end, I joined Blazing Trails Tours as Operations Manager Asia, leading motorcycle tours in India & Nepal; specialising in the High Himalaya.
+My 52 x 2-week motorcycle tours equating to a further 2-years on the road.
 During my time between tours I rode the length and breadth of both countries on my 4-speed Royal Enfield Bullet…slowly.

 Equally(!?) at home in the workshop, I’ve prepared and maintained my own bikes since the age of 16.